Nonoverlapping domain decomposition preconditioners for discontinuous Galerkin approximations of Hamilton--Jacobi--Bellman equations: Approximation of discontinuous functions

 \section{Approximation of discontinuous functions}

-As explained in section~\ref{sec:introduction}, an optimal analysis of the spectral bounds for the class of preconditioners to be considered in section~\ref{sec:preconditioners} rests upon the optimality of approximation properties between coarse and fine spaces.
+As explained in the introduction, the optimal bound for the condition numbers, as given by Theorem~\ref{thm:stable_decomposition}, rests upon the optimality of approximation properties between coarse and fine spaces.
 Therefore, in this section, we first determine how closely a function in $\Vh$ can be approximated by functions in $H^2(\Om)\cap H^1_0(\Om)$.
 This leads to an approximation result for functions in $\Vh$ by functions in $\VH$ that is of optimal order in both the coarse mesh size and polynomial degree.